iluwatar/java-design-patterns/serverless/README.md

   }
 }
 ```
 handleRequest method is where the function code is implemented.
-Context provides
-useful information about Lambda execution environment.
+Context provides useful information about the Lambda execution environment.
 AWS Lambda function needs a
 deployment package.
-This package is either a .zip or .jar file that contains all the
-dependencies of the function.
+This package is either a .zip or .jar file that contains all the dependencies of the function.

 `serverless.yml` contains configuration to manage deployments for your functions.